gitter-badger/alloy/README.md

 ##### Pre-requirements
-- Install Typescript v.1.5.0 or higher (not on NPM yet)
+- Install TypeScript v.1.5.0 or higher (not on NPM yet)
 	1. [Clone and build TypeScript 1.5.0 or higher](https://github.com/Microsoft/typescript)
 	2. Install tsc globally by runnign `$ npm install -g` from the TypeScript directory root.
 	3. Check that TypeScript is now v.1.5.0+ by doing `$ tsc -v`.

-- Install the Typescript Definitions manager for DefinitelyTyped.
+- Install the TypeScript Definitions manager for DefinitelyTyped.
 	1. `$ npm install -g tsd`

 ##### Compiling